-Get Google Chrome Like Start Page in Firefox - Digital Inspiration
+Get Google Chrome Like Start Page in Firefox

 This screenshot illustrates the default start page of Chrome that is displayed when you open a new tab inside the Google browser.
 It includes a list of most frequently visited websites as well as a list of recently closed tabs - very handy when you reopen an accidentally closed website tab.

 The start page of Firefox 3.0 is currently blank but Mozilla is working to add some Chrome like flavor to the upcoming Firefox 3.1 release.
-For this reason, they have just released a new about:tab add-on (xpi) that brings Chrome like features the the Firefox start page.
+For this reason, they have just released a new aboutadd-on (xpi) that brings Chrome like features the the Firefox start page.

-About:Tab shows a list of “frequently visited sites” and the “most recently closed tab” but you don’t see image thumbnails in the default view - you can however click the “star” icon and see Website screenshots on the start page just like Chrome or Opera.
+Aboutshows a list of “frequently visited sites” and the “most recently closed tab” but you don’t see image thumbnails in the default view - you can however click the “star” icon and see Website screenshots on the start page just like Chrome or Opera.

-Unlike Google Chrome where the list of frequently visited websites is read-only, About:Tab for Firefox lets you re-order as well as remove websites from the list.
+Unlike Google Chrome where the list of frequently visited websites is read-only, Aboutfor Firefox lets you re-order as well as remove websites from the list.

 Contextual Actions via Clipboard

-One of very interesting features in about:tab is that it can read content from the clipboard and if the text pattern matches a website URL or a physical address, you’ll find direct links on the start page for opening that website without having to paste the URL in the address bar.
+One of very interesting features in aboutis that it can read content from the clipboard and if the text pattern matches a website URL or a physical address, you’ll find direct links on the start page for opening that website without having to paste the URL in the address bar.

 If the pattern doesn’t match anything, you get a search link.
 For some reason, I couldn’t get this to work but it could be a problem with my setup or a bug in the add-on.

-The about:tab extension currently works only with Firefox 3.1 and the functionality could become part of the default release.
+The aboutextension currently works only with Firefox 3.1 and the functionality could become part of the default release.
 You can check for some more start-page designs as suggested by the Mozilla community.

 Other add-on that you want to try include 3x3 Links and Speed Dial.